Trending

 Takeaway

-The case is expected to draw significant public and media attention as it progresses through the legal system.
+The case will likely draw significant attention as it progresses through the legal system, especially given the death penalty implications.

 Al-Monitor